isovector/certainty-by-construction/src/book/1-agda.lagda.md

 We can fill in only one argument to an operator by removing only one of the underscores.
 Thus, we can see what happens when we invoke `def:_v₂_` with only its first argument.
-Try invoking [`Normalise:true v₂_`](AgdaCmd), to which Agda will
+This is known as a *segment.* Try invoking [`Normalise:true v₂_`](AgdaCmd), to which Agda will respond:
-respond:

 ```info
 λ other → true
 ```

-This response is Agda's syntax for an anonymous (lambda) function.
-It takes an argument, called `other`, ignores it, and immediately returns `ctor:true`.
-Writing lambdas like this is valid Agda code, but this syntax is often reserved for niche circumstances.
+This response is Agda's syntax for an anonymous function (also known as a *lambda*.)
+It takes an argument, called `other`, completely ignores it, and immediately returns `ctor:true`.
+Writing lambdas like this is valid Agda syntax, but we will not use it except for extremely small functions.

 Nevertheless, let's compare this output to the result of [`Normalise:true ∨₁_`](AgdaCmd):